 Avoid over communicating by adding your team and clients to Teamwork and letting them see updates on the project’s progress for themselves.

-Respect and defend actual working time
+Tip 5: Respect and defend actual working time

 Your team is important.
 Their needs are important.
 Clients are notorious for scope creep.
 Juggling all these things is hard, but it’s crucial that you respect and defend the actual working time of your team.

-Walk the tightrope between structure and creativity
+Tip 6: Walk the tightrope between structure and creativity

-Give your team the chance to run with an idea, but be there to slow them down if they veer too far off track.
+Give your team the chance to run with an idea, but be prepared to use the brakes and slow them down when they veer too far off track.

 Managing a design project is fun but never easy.